erikschild/TomoQC/README.md

 The goal of TomoQC is to provide a quick, simple quality control to assess the quality of a tomosequencing sample.
 Read, UMI, and Transcript count tables are required for the function to run.
+Note: if using CelSeq2 primers, first select the 96 columns used out of the 384 CelSeq2 primers.
+The function can only run on data with 96 columns.

 ## Installation